Skip to main content

 The Strait of Hormuz is the narrow mouth of the Persian Gulf through which about a fifth of the world’s oil passes.
 Tankers travelling through the strait, which is bordered in the north by Iran, carry oil and gas from Saudi Arabia, Kuwait, Iraq, Qatar, Bahrain, the UAE and Iran.
 Most of that oil goes to Asia.

 Any disruption to traffic through the Strait of Hormuz is highly disruptive to the oil trade.
+Disruptions caused oil to spike Monday, only for it to swiftly fall back after President Donald Trump suggested the war could be near an end.

 Analysis: U.S., Iran could use oil as a weapon in the war.
 They may not